 What Is an Inheritance Protection Trust?

-An inheritance protection trust (also commonly referred to as a bloodline trust), is a separate, freestanding trust designated as a beneficiary of your revocable trust, in which you name your child or third party as trustee, and your child as beneficiary wen you die.
+An inheritance protection trust (also commonly referred to as a bloodline trust) is a separate, freestanding trust designated as a beneficiary of your revocable trust, in which you name your child or third party as trustee, and your child as beneficiary when you die.
 These trusts provide your child with complete access to the income and principal of the trust during his lifetime, for the sole benefit of your child and grandchildren.
 A separate inheritance trust should be established for each of your children.

 When your child passes away, the unused portion of the inheritance passes to your child’s children, not to your child’s spouse.
 If your child does not have children or does not wish to leave funds to his children, the funds may be left instead to your other children or grandchildren.
 The bottom line is that the money you are leaving stays in your bloodline.